-I wrote this post several years back when my kids who are all teenagers now were the cute little kids they are in the photo on the right.
+I wrote this post several years back when my kids who are all teenagers and adults now were the cute little kids they are in the photo on the right.
 The actions involved in my daily mothering now are different these days and my kids aren’t nearly as expressive with their love and appreciation for me and my role in their lives has shifted quite a bit.
 Reading over this made me feel nostalgic for the “good old days” but also made me realize that many parts of motherhood are easier now and there are new things I love about motherhood during this teenager stage.

 I hope you’ll enjoy reading this and thinking through what YOU love about motherhood and what challenges you.
 I’ll be making my own new list and sharing that when I get a chance!